eternalconcert/nopea-orm/README.md

 ## Usage

-To use the power of nopea you need to set up an adaptor and let your classed inherit from nopea.DbObject.
+To use the power of Nopea you need to set up an adaptor and let your classed inherit from nopea.DbObject.

 ### Setting up Adaptor and Connection
 ```python